quantumlib/Stim/doc/python_api_reference_vDev.md

                 and detector-slice-svg, with the operations overlaid
                 over the detector slices taken from the TICK after the operations were applied.
+            "interactive": An HTML web page containing Crumble (an interactive editor for 2D stabilizer circuits)
+                initialized with the given circuit as its default contents.
         tick: Required for detector and time slice diagrams.
 Specifies which TICK instruction, or range of TICK instructions, to slice at.
 Note that the first TICK instruction in the